 Asking people you know about hosting companies is a simple way to narrow your search.
-Don’t settle on the first company you run across.
+Don’t settle for the first company you run across.
 Research; do your homework.
-It can save you many sleepless nights by knowing that a reliable hosting company is hosting your web site.
+It can save you many sleepless nights by knowing that a reliable hosting company is hosting your website.
 When you search online, visit forums that small business owners frequent and ask for advice.

 You should always do your own research prior to making a buying decision.